 You can claim housing benefit if:

-- You are liable to pay the rent
+- You are responsible to pay the rent

 You cannot claim housing benefit if:

-- You are not liable to pay the rent, or if you own your own home
+- You are not responsible to pay the rent, or if you own your own home

 - You have more than £16,000 in capital, savings and investments unless you or your partner receives a Pension Credit